Nadeemdnvw/relynt-docs/files/en/getting_started_guide/hardware_requirements/hardware_requirements.md

 We support the following Virtual Machines – *VMWare, XEN, KVM, Hyper-V*

-Splynx Isp Framework cannot work on OpenVZ containers.
+Relynt cannot work on OpenVZ containers.

 Our system has been successfully tested on these cloud services: